jervisfm/WordSuggest/README.md

 like 'hello', the most likely subsequent is one that appears most often after 'hello' from the original body of input text.

+TODO(jervis): I take that back.
+Modeling with probabilities will actually be useful.
+Small scale testing has shown the suggested words will always be the same for a given input.
+This is not ideal as it essentially always picks the commonly occuriing word pairs.

 ## Application
 The main usecase here is to be used as a general API that can be queried to give word suggestions